 Tools in the Spotlight

 CompanionLink synchronizes Outlook data with phones and other supported desktop applications and web-based services (like Google).
 Companionlink supports all versions of Outlook, including Outlook 2013 32-bit and 64-bit, and Windows 10.

 CodeTwo FolderSync Addin is an Outlook add-in that enables synchronization of folders.
 The synchronization of data will always take place between selected folders and the user can choose several pairs of folders that need synchronizing.
 Freeware.

 CodeTwo Sync for iCloud syncs Outlook folders with iCloud folders automatically synchronizes Outlook contacts, calendars and tasks with the iCloud data file in Outlook.
 CodeTwo Sync for iCloud will let you keep the iCloud and Outlook folders in sync, so you don't need to move or copy contacts and appointments between the default Outlook folders and iCloud folders.
-30 day trial available.
+(Now Free)

 Backup and synchronize your personal data (contacts, calendar, files, bookmarks, etc.)with your phone, tablet and computer